NJPW Final Dome: Preliminary matches

 The event kicked off with a match between Hiroyoshi Tenzan and Tatsutoshi Goto.
 Tenzan won the match by performing a diving headbutt on Goto.

 Next, Kazuyuki Fujita took on Sean McCully.
 Fujita won the match by making McCully submit to the Achilles tendon hold.

-Next, the team of Shinjiro Otani and Tatsuhito Takaiwa defended the IWGP Junior Heavyweight Tag Team Championship against Koji Kanemoto and Minoru Tanaka.
-Onita delivered a Spiral Bomb to Kanemoto to win the match and retain the titles.
+Next, the team of Shinjiro Otani and Tatsuhito Takaiwa defended the IWGP Junior Heavyweight Tag Team Championship against Junior Stars (Koji Kanemoto and Minoru Tanaka).
+Otani delivered a Spiral Bomb to Kanemoto to win the match and retain the titles.

 Next, Kendo Kashin defended the IWGP Junior Heavyweight Championship against Jushin Liger.
 Liger nailed a fisherman buster to Kashin to win the title.

 Next, the team of Shiro Koshinaka and Tatsumi Fujinami took on Osamu Kido and Takashi Iizuka in a tag team match.
 Koshinaka executed a powerbomb on Iizuka for the win.

 Next, Yuji Nagata took on Kimo.
 Kimo won the match via submission by applying a sleeper hold on Nagata.

 Next, Team 2000 representatives Don Frye and Masahiro Chono took on the nWo Japan representatives Satoshi Kojima and Scott Norton in a tag team match.
 Chono made Kojima submit to the STF for the win.

 Later, Kensuke Sasaki took on Wrestle Association R representative Genichiro Tenryu in an interpromotional match.
 Tenryu nailed a scoop brainbuster on Sasaki for the win.

 The penultimate match was for the IWGP Heavyweight Championship, in which Keiji Mutoh defended the title against G1 Climax winner Manabu Nakanishi.
 Mutoh made Nakanishi submit to the cross armbreaker to retain the title.